The Art Of The 2 Person Saw: Why U.S. Forestry Crews Are Still Using These & Why They're More Important Than Ever

 “I know one trail they went on, they cut out 107 trees off of like two miles a trail,” said Katherine Bazan, who works at the Eagle/Holy Cross Ranger District.
 “That’s a lot of trees.”

 “They’re about six feet long.
 They’re made from steel.
-They have sharp teeth all along the edge,” Brazan explained to Mountain Newsroom Reporter Spencer Wilson Thursday morning near Basalt, Colorado.
+They have sharp teeth all along the edge,” Brazan explained to Mountain Newsroom Reporter Spencer Wilson Thursday morning near Basalt.

 That effort to make sure the wilderness is accessible and a peaceful experience for its users comes from 1964 legislation, The Wilderness Act.
 Brazan said it has wonderful language designed to protect our nature across the nation and the time we spend in it.